hyperf/hyperf/docs/en/guzzle.md

 ## Connection Pool

-Hyperf not only implements `Hyperf\Guzzle\CoroutineHandler`, but also implements `Hyperf\Guzzle\PoolHandler` based on `Hyperf\Pool\SimplePool`.
+In addition to implementing `Hyperf\Guzzle\CoroutineHandler`, Hyperf also implements `Hyperf\Guzzle\PoolHandler` based on `Hyperf\Pool\SimplePool`.

-### Why
+### Reason

-There is an upper limit on the number of host TCP connections.
-When our concurrency exceeds this upper limit, the request cannot be established normally.
-In addition, there will be a TIME-WAIT after the TCP connection ends, so the connection cannot be released in time.
-Therefore, we need a connection pool to maintain this stage, minimize the impact of TIME-WAIT, and allow TCP connections to be reused.
+Simply put, the number of TCP connections on a host is limited.
+When concurrency is high enough to exceed this limit, requests cannot be established normally.
+In addition, there is a TIME-WAIT phase after a TCP connection ends, so the connection cannot be released in real-time.
+This leads to the actual concurrency being far lower than the TCP limit.
+Therefore, we need a connection pool to maintain this stage, minimize the impact caused by TIME-WAIT, and allow TCP connections to be reused.

-### Application
+### Usage

 ```php
 <?php